intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 sanyo (RC_PROTO_SANYO)
 ----------------------

-The sanyo protocol is like the nec protocol, but with 13 bits address rather than 8 bits.
+The sanyo protocol is like the nec protocol, but with 13 bit address rather than 8 bits.
 Both the address and the command are followed by their inverted versions, but these are not present in the scancodes.

-Bis 8 to 20 of the scancode is the 13 bits address, and the lower 8 bits are the command.
+Bis 8 to 20 of the scancode is the 13 bit address, and the lower 8 bits are the command.

 mcir2-kbd (RC_PROTO_MCIR2_KBD)